wangziqi2013/wangziqi2013.github.io/_posts/2018-12-20-mvcc-via-timestamp-range-conflict-management.markdown

 If a conflicting lock mode has already been acquired by another transaction (i.e. a writer transaction), the current transaction will try to resolve the conflict eagerly by adjusting either its timestamp or the timestamp of the other transaction.
 TCM maintains a lock manager that operates exactly the same as an ordinary lock manager except that it does not always block.
-On a conflict, the lock manager returns the list of transactions that are incompatible with the current
+On a conflict, the lock manager returns the list of transactions that are incompatible with the current requestor, which will be used for the next step of conflict resolution.
+In most cases, the reader transaction should be able to serialize before uncommitted writes by forcing the writer transaction's lb to shrink (and also lowering its ub), after which the reader could proceed without blocking.
+If the above is not possible, then the reader transaction will fall back and serialize after the uncommitted write by adjusting its lb to a higher value (and also lowering the other transaction's ub).
+The transaction will then be blocked, because in order to access the uncommitted data item, the writer transaction must commit first.

 On transactional write, the TCM buffers dirty data in a transactional-local area.